1 Bg 15-1972: The Yoga of the Supreme Person

 > enjoyment.
 Persons who are everlastingly fooled by lust and

-> desire lose all power of understanding their change of body
+> desire lose all power to understand their change of body

 > and their stay in a particular body.
 They cannot comprehend